Presidency of Richard Nixon: China

 Since the end of the Chinese Civil War, the United States had refused to formally recognize the People's Republic of China (PRC) as the legitimate government of China, though the PRC controlled Mainland China.
 The U.S. had instead supported the Republic of China (ROC), which controlled Taiwan.
 By the time Nixon took office, many leading foreign policy figures in the United States had come to believe the U.S. should end its policy of isolating the PRC.
 The vast Chinese markets presented an economic opportunity for the increasingly-weak U.S. economy, and the Sino-Soviet split offered an opportunity to play the two Communist powers against each other.
 Chinese leaders, meanwhile, were receptive to closer relations with the U.S. for several reasons, including hostility to the Soviet Union, a desire for increased trade, and hopes of winning international recognition.

 Both sides faced domestic pressures against closer relations.
 A conservative faction of Republicans led by Barry Goldwater and Ronald Reagan strongly opposed a rapprochement with China, while Lin Biao led a similar faction in the PRC.
 For the first two years of his presidency, Nixon and China each made subtle moves designed to lower tensions, including the removal of travel restrictions.
 The expansion of the Vietnam War into Laos and Cambodia hindered, but did not derail, the move towards normalization of relations.
 Due to a misunderstanding at the 1971 World Table Tennis Championships, the Chinese table tennis team invited the U.S. table tennis team to tour China, creating an opening for further engagement between the U.S. and China.
 In the aftermath of the visit, Nixon lifted the trade embargo on China.
-At a July 1971 meeting with Chinese Premier Zhou Enlai, Kissinger promised not to support independence for Taiwan, while Zhou invited Nixon to China for further talks.
+At a July 1971 meeting with Chinese Premier Zhou Enlai, Henry Kissinger promised not to support independence for Taiwan, while Zhou invited Nixon to China for further talks.
 After the meeting, China and the United States astounded the world by simultaneously announcing that Nixon would visit China in February 1972.
 In the aftermath of the announcement, the United Nations passed Resolution 2758, which recognized the PRC as the legitimate government of China and expelled representatives from the ROC.